Sara Northrup Hollister: Post divorce

 He said that Northrup had been a Nazi spy during the war and accused her and Hollister of using the divorce case to seize control of Dianetics: "They obtained considerable newspaper publicity, none of it true, and employed the highest priced divorce attorney in the US to sue me for divorce and get the foundation in Los Angeles in settlement.
 This proved a puzzle since where there is no legal marriage, there can't be any divorce."

 Despite clearly being written by Hubbard, who spoke in the first person in the letter, it was signed "Your good friend, J. Edgar Hoover".
 Even his own staff were shocked by the contents of Hubbard's letter; he ended his instructions to them with the statement, "Decency is not a subject well understood".

 Neither Northrup nor Alexis made any further attempt to contact Hubbard, who disinherited Alexis in his will, written in January 1986 on the day before he died.
-In June 1986 the Church of Scientology and Alexis agreed a financial settlement under which she was compelled not to write or speak on the subject of L. Ron Hubbard and her relationship to him.
-An attempt was made to have her sign an affidavit stating that she was in fact the daughter of L. Ron Hubbard's first son, her half-brother L. Ron Hubbard, Jr.

-As the United Press International news agency noted, Church of Scientology biographies of Hubbard's life do not mention either of his first two wives.
-In one publication the Church has airbrushed Northrup out of a photograph of the couple that appeared in the Miami Daily News issue of June 30, 1946.
+In June 1986 the Church of Scientology and Alexis agreed to a financial settlement under which she was compelled not to write or speak on the subject of L. Ron Hubbard and her relationship to him.
+An attempt was made to have her sign an affidavit stating that she was in fact the daughter of L. Ron Hubbard's first son, her half-brother L. Ron Hubbard, Jr. In one publication the Church has airbrushed Northrup out of a photograph of the couple that appeared in the Miami Daily News issue of June 30, 1946.
 The news story which the photograph accompanied has been republished by the Church with all mention of Northrup edited out from the text.

 The church continues to promulgate Hubbard's claims about their relationship.
 The writer Lawrence Wright was told in September 2010 by Tommy Davis, the then spokesman for the Church of Scientology, that Hubbard "was never married to Sara Northrup.
 She filed for divorce in an effort to try and create a false record that she had been married to him."
 She had been part of Jack Parsons' group because "she had been sent in there by the Russians.
 I can never pronounce her name.
 Her actual true name is a Russian name.
 That was one of the reasons L. Ron Hubbard never had a relationship with her.
 He never had a child with her.
 He wasn't married to her.
 But he did save her life and pull her out of that whole black magic ring."